jakoch/awesome-composer/README.md

 - [Composer Registry Manager](https://github.com/slince/composer-registry-manager) - Enables you to switch between different composer repositories.
 - [Production-Dependencies-Guard](https://github.com/kalessil/production-dependencies-guard) - Prevents development packages from being added into require and getting into production environment.
 - [Composer Exclusive Install](https://github.com/erickskrauch/composer-exclusive-install) - Prevents more than one install or update operation at a time.
+- [Composer-Downloads-Plugin](https://github.com/civicrm/composer-downloads-plugin) - Lightweight mechanism to download external resources (ZIP/TAR files) with only a `url` and `path`.

 ## Tools